What Repentance Means

 The problem of repentance in the face of modern preaching is a serious one.

-Look at the meaning of the word that was used by Peter on the day of Pentecost: “Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost” (Acts 2:38).
+Look at the meaning of the word that was used by Peter on the day of Pentecost: “Repent and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Spirit” (Acts 2:38).

-It will be necessary for us first to notice the actual condition of natural man.
+It will be necessary for us first to notice the actual condition of the natural man.

 THE REAL CONDITION OF NATURAL MAN

-But the natural man receiveth not the things of the Spirit of God: for they are foolishness unto him: neither can he know them, because they are spiritually discerned.
+But the natural man receives not the things of the Spirit of God: for they are foolishness unto him: neither can he know them, because they are spiritually discerned.
 (1 Corinthians 2:14)

 Why is it impossible for the natural man to understand the things of God?

-And you hath he quickened [make alive], who were dead in trespasses and sins; wherein in time past ye walked according to the course of this world, according to the prince of the power of the air, the spirit that now worketh in the children of disobedience: among whom also we all had our conversation in times past in the lusts of our flesh, fulfilling the desires of the flesh and of the mind; and were by nature the children of wrath, even as others.
+And you He made alive, who were DEAD in trespasses and sins, in which you once walked according to the course of this world, according to the prince of the power of the air, the spirit who now works in the sons of disobedience, among whom also we all once conducted ourselves in the lusts of our flesh, fulfilling the desires of the flesh and of the mind, and were BY NATURE children of wrath, just as the others.

-Now we will notice it more fully as we go on.
-Here we found first, that the natural man is dead in trespasses and sins.
-What does it mean?
+The natural man is dead in trespasses and sins.
+What does that mean?

 What does Jesus mean by death?